-72. In a synodal Church, priests are called to live their service in a spirit of proximity to their people, to be welcoming and prepared to listen to all, opening themselves up to a synodal style.
-Priests "constitute along with their bishop one presbyterium" (LG 28) and collaborate with him in discerning charisms and in accompanying and guiding the local Church with particular regard to the matter of safeguarding unity.
-They are called to live in solidarity with their brother priests and to collaborate in providing pastorally for their people.
-Priests who belong to religious orders and congregations enrich the priesthood with the uniqueness of their charism.
-These, along with priests who come from Eastern Churches sui iuris, be they celibate or married, the fidei donum priests, and those who come from other countries, assist the local clergy in opening themselves to an entire Church perspective.
-In turn, local priests help clergy from elsewhere to become part of the history of a concrete diocese with its distinctive spiritual richness and traditions.
-In this way, the priesthood experiences a genuine exchange of gifts in the service of the Church's mission.
+72. In a synodal Church, Priests are called to live their service in a spirit of proximity to their people, to be welcoming and prepared to listen to all, opening themselves up to a synodal style.
+Priests "constitute along with their Bishop one presbyterium" (LG 28) and collaborate with him in discerning charisms and in accompanying and guiding the local Church with particular regard to the matter of safeguarding unity.
+They are called to live in solidarity with their brother Priests and to collaborate in providing pastorally for their people.
+Priests who belong to religious orders and congregations enrich the presbyterium with the uniqueness of their charism.
+These, along with Priests who come from Eastern Churches sui iuris, be they celibate or married, the fidei donum Priests, and those who come from other countries, assist the local clergy in opening themselves to a whole Church perspective.
+In turn, local Priests help clergy from elsewhere to become part of the history of a concrete diocese with its distinctive spiritual richness and traditions.
+In this way, the presbyterium, too, experiences a genuine exchange of gifts in the service of the Church's mission.
 Priests also need to be accompanied and supported, especially in the early stages of their ministry as well as at times of weakness and fragility.

-73. Servants of the mystery of God and the Church (cf. LG 41), deacons are ordained "not unto the priesthood but unto a ministry of service" (LG 29).
-They exercise their service of charity in proclamation and in the liturgy.
-In doing so they make real the relation between the Gospel and a life lived in love in every social and church context.
+73. Servants of the mystery of God and the Church (cf. LG 41), Deacons are ordained "not for the priesthood but for the ministry" (LG 29).
+They exercise this ministry in the service of charity, in proclamation and in the liturgy.
+In doing so they make real the relation between the Gospel and a life lived in love in every social and Church context.
 They also promote within the whole Church both a consciousness of service and a particular style of service towards all, especially the poorest.
-As the tradition demonstrates, the functions of deacons are many, above all the liturgy and pastoral practice.
+As the Tradition, the prayer of ordination and pastoral practice demonstrate, the functions of Deacons are many.
 Deacons respond to the specific needs of each local Church, particularly reawakening and sustaining everyone's attention to the poorest in a Church which is synodal, missionary and merciful.
-Many Christians continue to be uninformed of the ministry of deacon, in part because, although it was restored by Vatican II in the Latin Church as a distinct and permanent order (cf. LG 29), it has not been welcomed in every part of the world.
-The teaching of the Council needs to be more deeply explored, particularly in the light of the lived experience of the diaconate.
-This teaching and experience already offer good reasons to local churches to not delay in promoting the permanent diaconate more generously, recognising in this ministry a valuable resource in the growth of a servant Church, following the example of the Lord Jesus, who made Himself the servant of all.
-This deeper understanding could also help to better comprehend the meaning of the diaconal ordination of those who will become priests.
+The ministry of Deacons remains unknown to many Christians, in part because, although it was restored by Vatican II in the Latin Church as a distinct and permanent grade (cf. LG 29), it has not been welcomed in every part of the world.
+The teaching of the Council needs to be more deeply explored, particularly in the light of a review of the lived experience of the diaconate.
+This teaching already offers good reasons to local Churches not to delay in promoting the permanent diaconate more generously, recognising in this ministry a valuable resource in the growth of a servant Church, following the example of the Lord Jesus, who made Himself the servant of all.
+This deeper understanding could also help to better comprehend the meaning of the diaconal ordination of those who will become Priests.